 If you see a better deal elsewhere, don't hesitate to ask your supplier if they can match it.
 They will be willing to reduce your costs in most instances, especially if you're a regular purchaser.
 If not, then you can always switch suppliers.
 When it comes to business deals and contracts, remember that most things are negotiable, but you'll have to ask first.

-Another way to cut back supply costs is by shortening the list of supplies and buying lower quality items where applicable.
+Another way to cut back supply costs is by shortening the list of supplies and buying lower-quality items where applicable.
 Sometimes, things like fountain pens and high-quality stationery are not really necessary, and your office can still get by with cheaper alternatives.

-It never hurts to consider buying gently used equipment as part of your cost saving initiatives in the workplace.
+It never hurts to consider buying gently used equipment as part of your cost-saving initiatives in the workplace.
 While it's nice to buy something brand new, it's even nicer to save money by buying items that are almost as good as new.

-Depending on your business, you’ll find there are even more opportunities to buy used.
-We are talking about furniture, storage equipment, and machinery, plus more.
-The list should also include vehicles because vehicle expenses can have a significant impact on your bottom line.
+Besides printing costs, this list should also include vehicles because vehicle expenses can have a significant impact on your bottom line.
 But because cars tend to depreciate at a faster rate, it's usually easy to find plenty of good, used vehicles that can serve your business well.

 For starters, you can begin by evaluating employee responsibilities and cross-training your staff.
 This ensures that you have highly trained people that can take on more tasks.
 In addition, this allows your business to get by with a smaller team and reduces the need to keep hiring.

 You can also reduce payroll costs by using an automated payroll system and considering direct deposit options.
-These will reduce the amount of work and expenses you need to cover.
+These will reduce the amount of work and operating expenses you need to cover.